moszeed/adb-cli/README.md

         //do a adb call
         adb_cli.call({
             command : 'your adb command',
-            program : 'or your program'
+            program : 'or your program',
+            output  : 'display message true/false'
         });

         //get connected phones as array